alizealebaron/alizealebaron/README.md

 - 👋 Hi, I’m Alizéa Lebaron
-- Student in University's IT Department (Le Havre)
+- Former student in University's IT Department
 - Programming in Java, PHP, HTML, CSS and Javascript

 <div>